rtoal/ple/lua/README.md

 ## About Lua

 Lua is a lightweight and efficient programming language.
-It was designed and implemented by a team led by Roberto Ierusalimschy at the Pontifical Catholic University of Rio de Janeiro, in Brazil.
-The first version of Lua was released in 1993.
-Lua is a popular choice for game programming, and iterface well with other languages, being able to be embedded in C, C++, Java, Fortran, Smalltalk, and Erlang.
+It was designed and implemented by a team led by Roberto Ierusalimschy at PUC-Rio, Pontifícia Universidade Católica do Rio de Janeiro, in Brazil.
+The first version of Lua was released in 1993 and it is still being actively developed today.
+Lua is a popular choice for game programming and was the implementation language for titles such as World of Warcraft and Angry Birds.
+It interoperates well with other languages, and can easily be embedded into C, C++, Java, Fortran, Smalltalk, and Erlang implementations.

-# Lua Resources
+## Lua Resources

 - [Awesome Lua](https://github.com/LewisJEllis/awesome-lua)
 - [Lua Home](http://www.lua.org/)